jls42/BabelFishAI/README-en.md

 ## 🛡️ Security and Privacy

 - **Data Protection:**
-  - The API key is securely stored in Chrome.
+  - The API key is securely stored in the browser.
   - The extension does not keep your audio data; all processing is done in real-time.
   - Communication with APIs is done via secure HTTPS connections.